larryhastings/pyweek26/README.md

 B drops a bomb into the square where Ranger Jim is facing.

+T detonates remote control bombs (the bombs with red lights on the top, and an aerial).

 Escape pauses the game.
 While paused:
 * Escape unpauses.
 * Y quits back to the main menu.